-In our opinion, the Minimum Required Contribution set forth in this report constitutes a reasonable actuarially determined contribution under ASOP No. 4.
+In our opinion, the Minimum Required Contribution set forth in this report constitutes a reasonable actuarially determined contribution under Actuarial Standard of Practice No. 4.

 The undersigned are familiar with the immediate and long-term aspects of pension valuations, and meet the Qualification Standards of the American Academy of Actuaries necessary to render the actuarial opinions contained herein.
 All of the sections of this report are considered an integral part of the actuarial opinions.